 Faith A. Coleman MD is a family doctor and award-winning journalist and artist.
 She graduated from the University of New Mexico, School of Medicine, which is the nation’s first medical school to implement change in its curriculum in recognition of the importance of primary care.
 It served as the prototype for curriculum change at the Harvard Medical School and many others.
 Dr. Coleman trained in Family Practice at Wm.
 Beaumont Hospital, Royal Oak and Troy, Michigan, consistently listed among the nation’s top 100 hospitals by U.S. News and World Report.
 She has trained new medical graduates in the art and science of Family Practice and held clinical faculty appointments at three medical schools including the renowned University of Michigan Medical School.

 Dr. Coleman has a passion for kids and young families.
 She was awarded two commendations by the United States Army for her service to soldiers and their families, including spiritual guidance and marriage-enrichment activities.
 She is the recognized Expert on Gifted Children for the New York Times.
-Readers describe her as caring, kind and knowledgeable.
+Readers describing her as caring, kind and knowledgeable.

 Faith’s son and daughter have contributed to her medical expertise at least as much as formal training.
 God is her guide and reins her in at times.
 She writes poetry and skydives, but not simultaneously (yet).
 Her credo is “give”.